 Getting users to fill out your forms can be tricky.
-Truth be told, no one really enjoys filling out forms, but they are a nearly essential part of interactions on the web, and everyone has to fill one out sooner or later.
+No one really enjoys filling out forms.
+But they are an essential part of getting what you want on the web.
+Everyone has to fill one out sooner or later!

-There are many different factors that go into someone’s decision to submit personal information to your site, so if you want submissions, you need to get your forms right.
+There are many different factors that affect whether or not somebody decided to fill out a form.
 Design, copy and even length can all influence whether or not someone fills it out.

 Factors That Influence Conversions

 The three aspects of conversion are design, copy, and functionality.
 Users want forms that are clear and easy to use and that entice them with value.

 Form design is about more than the outward aesthetic of your images and color choices, it is also about structure.
 A number of case studies have shown that multi-page forms have a higher conversion rate on average (around 13.85%) over single page forms (4.3%).

 Forms with radio buttons and checkboxes reduce cognitive load for users, giving them more incentive to complete forms and lowering abandonment rates.
 Forms that use clickable images as a question type are also shown to have better conversions.